npm package discovery and stats viewer.

 Rationale

-In 2017 Twitter completely redesigned their website with responsiveness and performance in mind using the latest performance-boosting techniques available at that time.
-They wrote an article about it where they briefly mentioned this:
+Twitter was experiencing the same issues and in 2017 they completely redesigned their website with responsiveness and performance in mind using the latest performance-boosting techniques available at the time.
+Afterwards, they wrote an article where they briefly mentioned this:

 On slower devices, we noticed that it could take a long time for our main navigation bar to appear to respond to taps, often leading us to tap multiple times, thinking that perhaps the first tap didn’t register.
 It turns out that mounting and unmounting large trees of components (like timelines of Tweets) is very expensive in React.
 Over time, we developed a new infinite scrolling component called VirtualScroller.
 With this new component, we know exactly what slice of Tweets are being rendered into a timeline at any given time, avoiding the need to make expensive calculations as to where we are visually.